0xSero/partisia-docs/docs/byoc.md

 To pay the gas costs of transactions you need to have some amount of BYOC in your account.
 The costs cover the payment of the node operators which are providing the services enabling the transactions to take place.

-The economics of the Mainnet Beta is fueled by test ETH.
-When the chain economy goes real, the cost will be measured in ETH not test ETH.
-For now, gas can be bought by paying with test ETH, which you can get for free.
-Still, the measuring in test ETH allow users to estimate what future cost different transactions will be.
-That knowledge can be used both by the people who write contracts and by the node operators to find out how to optimize potential financial gains from using the chain.

 **How does it work**
 To be able to spend and transfer your coins, twins are minted which can interact with the payment scheme of PBC.
 So, in essence you can deposit, withdraw and transfer Etherum or other cryptocurrencies with your PBC wallet.
 The first cryptocurrency you are able to use in the BYOC system at PBC is Ethereum.
+Soon you will also be able to use USDC.

 ## The cost for using the blockchain